Physiotherapist, Osteopath, Climber

 Our intention is to share empirically proven knowledge about climbing related medical issues (focus on conservative treatments) and to inform climbers, therapists, trainer and federations.
 The aim is to prevent injuries with a good network of highly motivated and qualified therapists.

-The most important thing in my life is my little family: my wife Anneliese, my son Lui-Jakob and my daughter Cathalea.
+The most important thing in my life is my little family: my wife Anneliese, my son Lui-Jakob and my daughters Cathalea and Tilia Marie.
 I love to spend time with them, go climbing, fishing, traveling … They are actually the biggest adventure I ever started.

 If you’re interested in reading more about my work, find here some press articles: